kastenhq/zipcode/README.md

 # Zipcode

-Store your orders by Zipcode!
+Recorde a Zipcode for your orders!
 A demo app for [CICD, Kubernetes, and Databases:
 Better Together
 ](https://kccna18.sched.com/event/GrSq/cicd-kubernetes-and-databases-better-together-niraj-tolia-tom-manville-kasten)